iCAS-Lab/IMAC-Sim/data/README.md

 - test_data.csv: Input test data
 - test_labels.csv: The labels for the test data
 - Wi.csv: The weights for the ith layer.
-- Bi.csv: The biases for the ith layer.
+- Bi.txt: The biases for the ith layer.

 ## Sample model files